fmaida/cesco.it/content/en/tutorials/leggere-feed-rss-con-python/index.md

 ---
-title: Come leggere un feed RSS con Python e la libreria Feedparser
+title: How to Read an RSS Feed with Python and the Feedparser Library
 author: Francesco Maida
 date: 2019-09-28 18:00:00
 image: post/feed_rss.jpg